 Operators must be 16 years of age or older.
 All operators between the ages of 16 and 18 must have a valid driver's license and signature of a parent or guardian over the age of 21.
 Scooter training is provided and required, and restrictions do apply.
 A release form must be signed by the guest operating the scooter.
 At the discretion of the Chicago Botanic Garden, ECVs cannot be used under the following circumstances: inclement weather, on tram tours, in restrooms, on turf, in Greenhouses, on the Arched Bridge to the Malott Japanese Garden, on the path along the Linnaeus sculpture in the Heratage Garden, or at the Waterfall Garden, Spider Island, or the Farwell Landscape Garden.
 ECV users must remain on all designated pathways.
 The ECV must be returned before sundown.

-Service dogs are welcome.
+Service animals are welcome.
 No pets please.

 The Buehler Enabling Garden is a teaching garden for people of all abilities.
 Raised beds and container gardens highlight gardening techniques for those who use wheelchairs.